 Two hours.
 Prerequisite: EDU 2203.
 An introduction to the study of public and nonpublic education systems emphasizing the philosophical foundations of education trends in contemporary American education, education psychology and classroom management.

 EDU 4400 FIELD STUDIES III

 One hour.
-Prerequisites: EDU 2200 and EDU 3323.
+Prerequisites: EDU 3323.
 Supervised field studies taken simultaneously with major elementary and secondary education courses.
 Block scheduling with specific courses and schools will be arranged each semester.
 Student will participate in instruction activities, classroom planning, classroom management exercises, an ESOL activity, and follow all the guidelines and requirements of the classroom teacher.

-EDU 4457 READING AND WRITING IN THE CONTENT AREAS IN THE SECONDARY SCHOOL
+EDU 4457 READING AND WRITING IN THE CONTENT AREAS

-Two hours.
+One hours.
 This course will focus on ways in which reading, writing, speaking, and listening are developed and used in the content areas in conjunction with the strategies and skills appropriate to the developmental levels and attitude typical of secondary school students.
 The course will involve lesson planning and design as well as group presentation, discussion, and critique.

 EDU 4889 STUDENT TEACHER INTERN SEMINAR

 Two hours.
 Prerequisite: Completion of all major courses and permission of the instructor.
 Weekly seminar for interns.
 Discussion and analysis of general methods of teaching in schools, with an emphasis on classroom management, experience, and presentation.